 The orange LED glows when there is medium concentration of LPG.

-And the red LED glows when there is a very high concentration of LPG.
+Red LED glows when there is a very high concentration of LPG.

 CONCLUSION

 The sensor employed is capable to monitor, identify and alert us about the leakage.
 This device may be easily placed into an alert device or an LPG display indicator for extra advantages.
 It is a low cost but extremely efficient device for detecting gas leakage and may play a key role in avoiding any sort of explosion due to the leakage.